-During the year, the Company received \$60,000 loan under the provisions of the Canada Emergency Business Account ("CEBA").
+In 2021, the Organization received \$60,000 loan under the provisions of the Canada Emergency Business Account ("CEBA").
 The program was launched by the Government of Canada to provide financing to qualifying small businesses and not-for-profit organizations to ease the financial strain experienced as a result of the COVID-19 pandemic.

 The loan, which was provided by TD Bank, is non-interest bearing, unsecured and guaranteed by the Government of Canada.
-Repayment of principal is not required before December 31, 2022 and loan payments can be made at any time without fees or penalties.
-If Hospice has paid 75% of the loan amount prior to December 31, 2022, the lender will forgive the remaining \$20,000 balance of the loan.
+Repayment of principal is not required before December 31, 2023 and loan payments can be made at any time without fees or penalties.